Connectr-webapp/Connectr-Project/README.md

 ## Overview

-The Code Innovate Chat Hub is a Django-based web application designed for a coding course community.
+The Connectr is a Django-based web application designed for a coding course community.
 The home page features group chat functionality, allowing users to participate in discussions related to the Code Innovate coding course.
 Users can create and join different chat channels, engaging in real-time conversations with fellow learners.
 The Direct Message section enables one-on-one communication, allowing users to connect and share information privately.
 Additionally, each user has a Profile Page for managing account settings, viewing activity, and accessing joined chat channels.
 The application prioritizes real-time updates, supports multimedia content, and incorporates authentication and authorization features for secure user interactions.
-The Code Innovate Chat Hub aims to foster collaborative learning and communication within the coding community, offering a platform akin to popular communication tools like Slack.
+The Connectr aims to foster collaborative learning and communication within the coding community, offering a platform akin to popular communication tools like Slack.
 <br><br>
-The fully deployed project can be accessed here [Code Innovate Chat Hub](https://ci-chathub-f163e2297a1b.herokuapp.com/).
+The fully deployed project can be accessed here [Connectr](https://ci-chathub-f163e2297a1b.herokuapp.com/).
 <br><br>

 ## UX